bubu798/Hogsmeade-Station/README.md

 2. ``Train`` is the structure that has a train.
 Each train consists of a locomotive and a sequence of wagons.
 The ``locomotive_power`` field the maximum size it can transport the locomotive.
-If the total weight of the wagons exceeds this value, the train does not will be able to leave the station.
-The ``train_cars`` field the first car in the train sequence a the train (it is the wagon attached to the locomotive).
+If the total weight of the wagons exceeds this value, the train will not be able to leave the station.
+The ``train_cars`` field is the first train car of the train (it is the wagon attached to the locomotive).

 ```